juanjardim/Calculator/README.md

 ## My Calculator

-To run the calculator, please make sure that you have gulp installed and then run gulp serve-dev command:
+To run the calculator, please make sure that you have gulp installed and then run gulp serve-dev command.

 ## License